Last updated on March 7, 2023

 The dream of making a diamond from simple carbon has always been a captivating idea for scientists and visionaries.
-However, only recently with the advent of new techniques, we were able to produce gem-quality lab-grown diamonds large enough to be used in jewellery.
-Although man-made diamonds are claimed to be identical to the natural ones some features make them different.
+However, only recently, with the advent of new techniques, we were able to produce gem-quality lab-grown diamonds large enough to be used in jewellery.
+Although man-made diamonds are claimed to be identical to natural ones, some features set them apart.
 Let’s see how to identify synthetic diamonds.

 What Are High Pressure High Temperature (HPHT) Diamonds?

-Natural diamond crystals form very deep underground where the conditions of extremely high pressure and high temperature are naturally found.
-That is why the first and the oldest technique to grow synthetic diamonds was mimicking nature with high pressure and high temperature (HPHT).
+Natural diamond crystals form very deep underground where conditions of extremely high pressure and high temperature are naturally found.
+That is why the first and the oldest technique to grow synthetic diamonds mimicked nature with high pressure and high temperature (HPHT).

 There are three techniques to grow HPHT diamonds: the belt press, the cubic press and the split-sphere press.
-The goal of each is to create an environment of high pressure and high temperature where diamond growth can occur (pressure over 1.5 million pounds per square inch and temperature above 2,000 °C).
-Each process starts with a seed of a diamond material which is placed in carbon and put under extremely high pressure and temperature.
-In these conditions, carbon melts and forms into a diamond around the seed.
+The goal of each is to create an environment of high pressure and high temperature where diamond growth can occur (pressure over 1.5 million pounds per square inch and temperature above 1400°C).
+Each process starts with a seed of a diamond material placed in carbon and put under extremely high pressure and temperature.
+In these conditions, carbon melts and forms a diamond around the seed.

-With the success of the belt press, HPHT technology has been advancing with years and modern cubic and split-sphere press have been introduced.
-These were more efficient and allowed to produce larger gem-quality diamonds.
+With the success of the belt press, HPHT technology has been advancing for years, and modern cubic and split-sphere presses have been introduced.
+These were more efficient and allowed for the production of larger gem-quality diamonds.
 However, the HPHT diamond growing process is very expensive and produces diamonds with mainly yellowish and brownish tints.

 What Are Chemical Vapour Deposition (CVD) Diamonds?

-During the CVD process, a thin wafer of a diamond crystal is placed in a sealed chamber and heated to 800 °C. Then the chamber is filled with a carbon-rich gas, such as methane, and get ionized into plasma using lasers, microwaves or other.
-The ionization breaks the molecular bonds in the gas and pure carbon gets deposited on the wafer of a diamond crystal (usually HPHT synthetic) growing a gemstone atom by atom, layer by layer.
+During the CVD process, a thin wafer of a diamond crystal is placed in a sealed chamber and heated to 800°C. Then the chamber is filled with a carbon-rich gas, such as methane, and gets ionized into plasma using lasers, microwaves or others.
+The ionization breaks the molecular bonds in the gas, and pure carbon gets deposited on the wafer of a diamond crystal (usually HPHT synthetic), growing a gemstone atom by atom, layer by layer.

 The CVD diamond growing process has a couple of advantages over the HPHT process.
-High pressure is not needed and temperature, while high, do not need to be above 2,000 °C, meaning this process is much less costly.
+High pressure is not needed, and temperature, while high, does not need to be above 1400°C, meaning this process is much less costly.
 Finally, the CVD method can produce colourless gems.